SlineroDC/data-manager/README.md

 ## 🚀 Features

-- Manage products with unique identifiers, names, prices, and categories.
+- Manage products with unique identifiers, names, and prices.
-- Prevent duplicate product entries using `Set`.
+- Prevent duplicate product entries.
-- Store and associate additional product information using `Map`.
+- Store and associate additional product information.
 - Validate and iterate over product data using:
   - `for...in` for object properties.
   - `for...of` for Sets.